 - Forgetting the names of important people

-- The trouble with logical reasoning or solving problems
+- The trouble with logical reasoning or problem solving skills

 - Difficulty handling complicated tasks or instructions